Posts Tagged ‘TPLP’

 As the book closes on Evans v.
 Lorillard, a new era of tobacco litigation based in Massachusetts is about to begin.
 Individuals and family members of those who have suffered from a cigarette-caused illness such as lung cancer, COPD, Buerger’s disease or bladder cancer, to name a few, should contact the Massachusetts Tobacco Case Information Hotline at 888-991-8728 to learn more about their legal rights.
 They can also contact the Hotline via the web here.

-Edward Sweda, Senior Attorney for the Project stated, “The state of the law in Massachusetts, as set forth by the Supreme Judicial Court, is that any cigarette that addicts or maintains the nicotine addiction of consumers is defective.
+Edward Sweda, Senior Attorney for the Institute stated, “The state of the law in Massachusetts, as set forth by the Supreme Judicial Court, is that any cigarette that addicts or maintains the nicotine addiction of consumers is defective.
 This is great news for smokers who seek legal redress from the companies that put these defective products on the market.
 Conversely, it is disastrous news for the cigarette companies.”

 Wednesday, August 14th, 2013